arnemart/furious.ly/Readme.md

 - `pixelsize`: The size of each pixel, in, uh, pixels.
 Default: 6
 - `alpha`: Transparency of rendered pixels.
 Default: 0.1
-- `colormutationfactor`: How often color mutations should occur.
+- `colormutationrate`: How often color mutations should occur.
 Default: 0.1
-- `colormutation`: Maximum size of color component mutation.
+- `colormutationanount`: Maximum size of color component mutation.
 Default: 90 (color components are 0-255)
-- `positionmutationfactor`: How often position mutations should occur.
+- `positionmutationrate`: How often position mutations should occur.
 Default: 0.1
-- `positionmutation`: Maximum size of position component mutation.
+- `positionmutationamount`: Maximum size of position component mutation.
 Default: 30
 - `bw`: Set to `true` to render all non-mutated pixels in black and white.
 Default: false

 Examples: